entropyxyz/sdk/README.md

 `packages/substrate/entropy-metadata.json` should be populated with the latest Entropy node metadata

 ### Common Errors running tests

+Check if your machine is running any entropy or server processes.
+If so, kill them.
+This can happen if tests run, fail and don't kill the spawned processes that was running from the test suite.

+- `lsof -i -P -n | grep LISTEN`
+- `pkill entropy`
+- `pkill server`

 - In `entropy-core`, make sure you run `cargo build --release` (and `cargo build`) so any `./scripts` use the latest binaries.
 - Make sure you have the latest dependencies in `entropy-js` by running `yarn clean:all` in the root of the repo, and then `yarn`.